How Chinese companies bounced back from COVID-19

 Here are some of the distinctive values and approaches we saw in Chinese brands' response to the pandemic, which are now coming to define them post-COVID.

 The same spirit of innovation is pervading into brands investing in service platforms and customer insight tools.
 Through innovations in so called ‘Uni-Marketing’, which combines ‘Big Data’ analysis with integrated marketing strategies, brands have the ability to provide personalised services and experiences for their customers through the leading technology platforms they work with (typically from Tencent, Alibaba and JD).
-Brands like media platforms and are leveraging these insights to understand the changing needs of consumers, designing products, experiences and narratives to fit their needs.
+Brands like media platforms Toutiao and iQiyi are leveraging these insights to understand the changing needs of consumers, designing products, experiences and narratives to fit their needs.

 Investments into such insight driven technologies are seen as key to success in China and leaders of brands of all sizes understand the need to focus their resources, however tight, into these valuable services.

 With innate prowess and understanding of the importance and value of digital, Chinese companies and brands are integrating into consumers’ lives through numerous, frequently changing, touch-points.
-The ‘smart’ or connected store initiatives pioneered by Alibaba and provide relatively simple solutions to offer consumers seamless interactions with brands, whether on-or-offline.
-Innovative consumer companies such as (a beauty and cosmetics retailer) are leveraging in-store experience to capture customers through their brand ‘heartland’, with subsequent purchases and interactions happening online.
+The ‘smart’ or connected store initiatives pioneered by Alibaba and JD.com provide relatively simple solutions to offer consumers seamless interactions with brands, whether on-or-offline.
+Innovative consumer companies such as Bonnie & Clyde (a beauty and cosmetics retailer) are leveraging in-store experience to capture customers through their brand ‘heartland’, with subsequent purchases and interactions happening online.

 Similarly to their investments into R&D and data technologies, successful Chinese brands put investment into digital transformation at the heart of their user engagement and brand experience strategy, which is paying off in the post-COVID environment.